 The Department of Linguistics and English Language (LAEL) in Lancaster is the largest linguistics department in the UK, with a range of expertise, active research environment and a strong community of around 140 PhD students.
 The department is also among the top linguistics departments in the world as well as in the UK.
-In the 2020 QS World University rankings by subject Linguistics at Lancaster was ranked 12th in the world.
-We have now been in the top 20 in the world for six years in a row.
+In the 2023 QS World University rankings by subject Linguistics at Lancaster was ranked 1oth in the world.
+We have now been in the top 20 in the world for seven years in a row.
 Linguistics at Lancaster is also consistently ranked in the top 10 in the UK.
 We are ranked 2nd in the UK by 2020 Times Good University Guide and 3rd in the 2020 Complete University Guide.
 The Linguistics department is also home to the ESRC-funded Centre for Corpus Approaches to Social Science, one of world-leading centres in corpora development and corpus linguistics, a recipient of the Queen’s Anniversary Prize for Higher and Further Education in 2015.

 To read more about the department, please visit: http://www.lancaster.ac.uk/linguistics/